 How do admissions work?
 What degrees are offered?

 Please refer to Admissions and the Biomechanical Engineering website, which provide lots of useful information.
 You may also want to read the graduate student handbook, which has detailed degree requirements.

 Whom should I contact about setting up a visit?

-Start with the Mechanical Engineering Student Services Office and tell them the dates of your visit and who you want to meet.
-They are extremely helpful and will try to get those faculty on your schedule or their students if that faculty member is not available.
-By the way, it helps if you give some context of your interest and background, e.g. topics of interest, current year, degree desired, your background.
+Start with the Mechanical Engineering Student Services Office and tell them the dates of your visit and whom you want to meet.
+They are extremely helpful and will try to get those faculty on your schedule, or one of their students if that faculty member is not available.
+By the way, it helps if you give some context of your interest and background, such as topics of interest, current year, degree desired and your background.